 It is a fact that the government faces so many problems and most of them seem impossible to solve.
-Take drug addiction for instance, despite of all the efforts and programs to put an end to it, the percentage of people using drugs is still surprisingly high.
+Take drug addiction for instance, despite all the efforts and programs to put an end to it, the percentage of people using drugs is still surprisingly high.
 If this continuous, more and more lives will be put in danger.
 Drug addiction does not only affect those that are using it, but the families and people in the society can be affected as well.

-In order to solve or even just to lessen this problem, collective approach is a must.
+In order to solve or even just to lessen this problem, a collective approach is a must.
 Everyone, not only those in the government but all people need to contribute help to solve this faster and successfully.
 This is just the case in Cape Town wherein their social development department hopes for a collective effort in fighting drug addiction problems.

 Read the article here.